socalrug/hackathon-2023-04/README.md

 ## Post-event Survey

-After the event, please complete the [SoCal RUG Hackathon 2022-04 Survey](https://docs.google.com/forms/d/e/1FAIpQLSeud0Xp8wEhrOGFrrsNcbzorfBHpRAQdnJ40Z_BL48fSQ6O-A/viewform).
+After the event, please complete the [SoCal RUG Hackathon 2023-04 Survey]().
 This is important feedback so that we can constantly improve our events.

 ## Resources